Record temperatures in Canada create dangerous clouds of fire

 - Fire clouds are very destructive because instead of rain they usually cause storms or lightning, which further fuels fires.

-It’s a vicious cycle: if an area gets too hot over a period of time, wildfires can occur, which in turn leads to so-called fire clouds (PyrocumulonimbusDriving ability.
+It’s a vicious cycle: if it’s too hot in an area for a while, wildfires can occur, which in turn leads to so-called fire clouds (PyrocumulonimbusDriving ability.
 This is a type of cloud that occurs as a result of firestorms and is accompanied by severe storms, thunderstorms, and, in rare cases, tornadoes.

 This is what happened in the Canadian town of Lyot, south of Vancouver.
 Record 50-degree temperatures have prevailed there for the past few days.
 On Wednesday, the Forest Fire Service reported two fires in the county.
 Then another devastating bushfire broke out on Thursday – during which it destroyed 90 percent of the village.
 A satellite image posted by meteorologist Dakota Smith, an employee of the Collaborative Institute for Atmospheric Research in Colorado, shows exactly how fire clouds formed over Lyut Wednesday evening before the Great Forest Fire.